floriann2/Stay22-Map-Challenge/README.md

 2) Click the pinpoint to view the # of times a user has hovered over that location (via alert message).

-3) If the hover count is > 4, a message below the map will generate.
+3) If the hover count is > 4, a message below the map will appear.

-4) If the click count is > 2, a different message below the map will generate.
+4) If the click count is > 2, a different message below the map will appear.

 5) Click anywhere on the map to generate a new pinpoint.
 Since they are new areas, no name/description shall appear, just its specified coordinates.